JhonatanClarindo/videoGame-db/README.md

 <br />

-## All project resources consume the API RAWG Video Games Database disponible in rapidapi.com
+## All project resources consume the API 'RAWG Video Games Database', which are available in rapidapi.com